mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps/index.md

 Note: Although the default localhost document root is located in `/Applications/MAMP/htdocs`, it is best to keep it's document root, and the document root of additional hosts out of the `/Applications/MAMP folder`.
 A better directory structure for your host document root folders would be `~/sites/localhost`, `~/sites/site1`, `~/sites/site2`, etc ... .
 </div>

 ---

 ### Add Additional Hosts

-To add
+To add an additional host press the '+' button at the bottom left corner of the Hosts table.
+You will then be asked to select a document root folder and optionally a database.
 See the [Hosts](../Settings/Hosts/General) section for more information on what a host is and how to create additional hosts.

 ### Main GUI Elements